bugoio/bugo-mod-footer/README.md

-# Bugo Module
+# Bugo Footer
-This is a boilerplate for Bugo Modules
+Add footer templates to your Hugo website.